JO1: Endorsements

 JO1 has kept a number of domestic sponsorship partnerships, from national brands, such as ABC-MART, FamilyMart, and Y!mobile, to international ones like Kit Kat, Louis Vuitton, and TikTok.
 They have also worked for companies in various industries, ranging from the Credit Saison credit card to the Osaka Gas power package plan, as well as for national organizations like the Japan Racing Association and JA Kyosai.

 In 2021, JO1 signed a one-year "official beauty partner" contract with YSL Beauty Japan, tripling the fragrance Libre's sales.
 The following year, YSL Japan named JO1 as the brand's first male ambassador, citing the group's genderless image and enthusiastic fans.
 In November 2022, JO1 and Sanrio released eleven new characters as the group's alter egos, dubbed JOChum (ジェオチャム, Jeiōchamu).
 The character designs were based on the group members' original ideas and sketches.
 In the same year, JO1 was named the ambassador of Hot Japan with JO1, a project that promotes Japan's charms both domestically and worldwide, with the backing of governmental agencies and corporate sectors such as GMO Internet Group, Mitsui Fudosan Group, and ANA X. The project resulted in a YouTube content series and the NHK travel documentary JJJJO1.
 In 2024, JO1 was appointed as ambassador for the Adidas Japan's line Adidas Sportswear alongside INI.
 In 2025, JO1 starred in a beef curry TV commercial for Japanese fast food chain Hotto Motto.
 The group's "high recognition both domestically and internationally" was mentioned as one of the deciding factors in their selection.
+Yonashiro, Shiraiwa, Kono, Sato, Kawanishi, and Kinjo joined six members of INI to form a unit called JI Blue, which acted as the official ambassadors for the 2026 Japan national football team.